Does this sound familiar?

 Use ecommerce email marketing to drive sales

-To stand out in the average email inbox of 2021, you’ll need more than beautiful images and a stellar product to grab a subscriber’s attention.
+To stand out in the average email inbox, you’ll need more than beautiful images and a stellar product to grab a subscriber’s attention.
 There are millions (yes, millions!) of creators selling products online.
 A cohesive ecommerce email marketing strategy is the key to success.

 You’ll also need to choose the right sales platform.
 ConvertKit Commerce makes getting set up to sell online a breeze.
 With it, you can start selling your products to your email subscribers with just a few clicks.
 Get set up with ConvertKit Commerce today and watch the sales roll in!